 Brazilian corn pudding (curau de milho)

-- 3 cups fresh corn 420g, from 2 - 3 ears of corn, depending on size
+- 3 cups fresh corn 3 cups being from approx 3 ears of corn, depending on size

 - 1 pinch salt